-Moulding & Casting
+Moulding & casting

 xxxMoulding is usually an intermediate step on the way to casting.
-The shape of an object, whether it is from nature, a sculpture, an object of daily use or, for example, the human body, is taken from the original, the master model, with the help of a material that is often liquid at first and then hardens and becomes elastic and dimensionally stable.
-In order to be able to cast without changing the mould, it is often necessary to build a support mould.
+The mould of an object, be it from nature, a sculpture, a plastic, a utility object or, for example, the human body, is taken from the original, the master model, with the help of a material that is often initially liquid and then cures to become elastic and dimensionally stable.
+In order to subsequently be able to cast without the mould changing, it is often necessary to build a supporting mould.

 Through moulding and casting, objects can be developed, objects, sculptures, models, body parts or surface structures can be reproduced, moulds can be produced in larger quantities and objects can be translated into another material.